dilipthelip/gitCommands/README.md

 https://help.github.com/articles/signing-up-for-a-new-github-account/

-## How to creating/start using the new Repo?
+## How to create and start using the new Repo?

 ### How to create a Repository in GIT ?